 Research the Law

 Drug manufacturing and cultivation crimes carry long potential criminal sentences.
-If you have been charged with these crimes you'll need to mount an effective defense to avoid losing years of your life and thousands of dollars as the result of fines and difficulty finding employment once your sentence is served.
-Contact a local attorney to schedule a free initial case review to discuss how they can help you minimize the negative impact of your arrest.
+If you've been charged with these crimes you'll need to mount an effective defense to avoid losing years of your life and thousands of dollars as the result of fines and difficulty finding employment once your sentence is served.
+Contact a local drug crime lawyer to discuss how he or she can help you minimize the negative impact of your arrest.

 Contact a qualified attorney.